 - Simply right click the system tray icon and select "Check for Updates"

 - Your default web browser will automatically open to a page with download options

 - Download the desired update and then simply run it to install.
 You can follow the instructions from the install section of the manual if you need a step-by-step reference.

 - Your settings and product-activation are preserved from update to update.

 SteadyMouse contains a highly detailed debugging log that can be consulted if any bugs or anomalies are noticed during operation.

-- To access this open the "About" window and click "View Debug Log"
+- Then click "View Debug Log"

 - The log file will automatically open in your default text editor.

 - The terminology is very "software engineering-ish" however you're welcome to have a look.
 If you see any lines with ERROR or FATAL, I'm happy to help.
 Simply copy and paste the relevant section and email it to bugs @steadymouse.com

 - The log file is YOUR data to do what you want with.
 It is never automatically sent anywhere unless you choose to do so manually.